Wicklow Gaol

 In 1995 renovations began, and it reopened as a museum in 1998, claiming to be one of the world’s most haunted buildings, due to the long history of suffering associated with it.

 The Wicklow Gaol Day Tour – step into the past.
 Meet Mary Morris the Matron and her husband, the ill-mannered old Gaoler; then board the convict ship HMS Hercules for a rough voyage to the New World.
 Enjoy the atmosphere of one of Ireland’s most historic buildings, with an animated snapshot of life in an historic Irish prison.
-Adults €11.50; concessions.

 The Gates Of Hell Virtual Reality Experience – this fully immersive experience transports visitors back in time to Wicklow Gaol in the 1700’s – a grim 3-dimensional world of corruption, rebellion and dark dungeons.
 Some of the Gaol’s most notorious prisoners are featured and there may even be a guest appearance from one of the Haunted Gaol’s famous ghosts!
-Adults €17.50; concessions.
+This experience includes the regular day tour, but with an added 20min 3D-VR show.

 Kilmantin Hill, Wicklow Town, Co.
-Wicklow.
+Wicklow

 Free parking available for ticket holders.